Skip to Content

 If you want to file a personal injury claim in Mississippi, turn to Coxwell & Associates.
 Our team will prepare your case as if we are going to trial, even if a settlement is the expected outcome.

 We take great pride in helping the injured pursue the compensation they need to move on with life.
-Call (601) 265-7766 or fill out our Contact Form to schedule a free consultation with an accident attorney in Jackson.
+Call (601) 265-7766 or fill out our Contact Form to schedule a consultation with an accident attorney in Jackson.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.